amplia-iiot/oda-qa/README.md

 ## WARNING

-Translator have a while(true) to stay translating until you stop it.
+utils.Translator have a while(true) to stay translating until you stop it.
             If you run all tests, the translator will run.